 - Paediatric Infant Perinatal Emergency Retrieval.

-Notify CCOPMM of an infant or child death
+Notify CCOPMM of a perinatal, infant, child or adolescent death

 What do we do with this information?